kyratrades/kyratrades.github.io/docs/videos/musicals.md

 CAST
 : Allison Janney (Violet Newstead), Megan Hilty (Doralee Rhodes), Stephanie J Block (Judy Bernly), Kathy Fitzgerald (Roz Keith), Marc Kudisch (Franklin Hart, Jr.), Andy Karl (Joe), Charlie Pollock (Dwayne), Dan Cooney (Dick), Van Hughes (Josh), Iona Alphonso (Maria), Jeremy Davis (Bob Enright), Ann Harada (Kathy), Lisa Howard (Missy), Michael X Martin (Tinsworthy), Karen Murphy (Margaret), Tory Ross (Daphne), Maia Nkenge Wilson (Anita), Autumn Guzzardi, Brandi Wooten, Brendan King, Jessica Lea Patty, Justin Bohon, Kevin Kern, Michael Mindlin, Paul Castree, Timothy George Anderson, Wayne Schroder

+MASTER'S NOTES
+: Filmed in 16:9 widescreen.
+Shot during previews, so MANY bits of dialogue are different from what they ended up with.
+This was also before they changed the ending of "Out of Control" when Stephanie got to sing that really high note at the end.
+But a fantastic, great energy performance, especially from the three leads.
+: It was my first time filming this show, so I was a little jumpy.
+There are several blackouts: end of "Around Here" through most of "Here For You", toward end of "Tattletale" when tech problem, a bit after the malfunction (sadly missed when Allison ad-libbed and made Andy break/crack up), some of "I Killed the Boss", beginning of "Well-Oiled Machine", a perhaps a couple other very brief ones.
+There is very minor obstruction by a head, but is well shot around.
+Mostly steady filming with a good mix of wide and zoomed shots.
+Excellent sound from an external MD source.
+: A few other notable things: the copy machine kind of broke during "Out of Control" but Stephanie sells the scene well.
+As previously mentioned, there was a technical set malfunction after "Tattletale" (which is sort of filmed) and when the show resumed, Allison made a GREAT hilarious ad-lib.
+During the maui wowie scene, Megan choked on "pot" smoke during one of her lines.
+And quite possibly the funniest was when Stephanie was pretending to crack up laughing and she found a Cheeto on the floor, picked it up, said "Oh, a Cheeto!" and popped it into her mouth.
+(This was the incident that prompted Joe Mantello to later write in the "I can't feel my lips" line.)
+: Filmed during previews so there are some differences in dialogue and with the songs (i.e. Stephanie still had the very high note at the end of "Out of Control").
+Some great ad-libs and flubs, one of which was after the show had to stop due to technical difficulty.

 9 to 5 - Pre-Broadway / Los Angeles - September 23, 2008
 {: .no_toc }